 Moments of Meaning ~ Book Reviews

 ‘As I started reading “Moments of Meaning” I felt welcomed into a safe, personal world dealing with the challenges of end of life care and experiences.
 I was gripped, and had to carry on reading, absorbing all the wisdom and support that Jill gives.
-Reading made it OK for me to explore my own story within a non-judgemental arena.
-I had recently suffered a number of close bereavements and could relate entirely to the highs and lows of the challenges described.
+Reading made it OK for me to explore my own story, within a non-judgemental arena.
+I had recently suffered a number of close bereavements, so could relate entirely to the highs and lows of the challenges described.
 Jill’s words offered me new resources, and insights into my own experiences and made me feel comfortable with my own unique ‘moments’.
 This book makes for a brilliant companion for anyone experiencing the end of life journey.
 It offers a safe haven in a storm and inspires the creation of hope and positivity.’

 Helen Ranson | Author of ‘Surviving Me’: www.survivingme.org

 ‘Moments of meaning is amazing, very moving, powerful and inspiring whilst also offering very welcome practical guidance, information and support.
 Jill invites us, the reader, into her own experience as you would a close friend, sharing precious magical moments as well as the difficulties and challenges – I found myself bringing my own experiences to mind as though we were in a conversation.
 Mapping the hidden territory of end of life care is illuminating: our feelings, spirituality, practicalities, choices, your loved one’s wishes and above all love and compassion (for ourselves as well as our loved one).
 What extraordinary gifts lie within this short book.’

 Geraldine Sheehy | GSA Change Consultancy Ltd | Worked with leaders and practitioners in the NHS to develop and enhance end of life care